Thriving in a Health Attention Economy: Health from First Principles

 The fatigue isn’t a hormone block.
 It’s what happens when the body works harder to manage energy that never gets properly stored or burned.
 Change meal timing, reduce refined carbohydrates, add movement, and insulin sensitivity improves.
 Energy returns.
 If progress stalls, you can reason through what changed.
 You don’t need another practitioner visit to interpret the next “block” because you understand the system well enough to adjust.

 This is the difference explainable mechanisms make.
 You don’t just follow instructions.
-You develop mechanical literacy.
-You can feel when something shifts, reason through why, and adjust when needed.
+You develop the mechanical literacy to feel when something shifts, reason through why, and adjust when needed.
 The practitioner’s role becomes temporary because the understanding transfers.

 This isn’t an argument against placebo or ritual.
 Both carry genuine power.
 The question is whether you’re choosing their direction or hoping for it.
 When explainable mechanisms come first, placebo and ritual become tools you can deploy consciously.
 You understand the baseline work, so you can decide what to add and track whether it helps.
 Without that clarity, you’re going in blind, trusting outcomes you can’t verify or adjust.